WHY

 • $ sudo cat ?{path/to/archlinux-version-x86_64.iso} > ?{/dev/disk/by-id/usb-My_flash_drive}

-1. Network (Connect directly by mobile threatering)
+1. Network (Connect directly by mobile threatening)

 1. # iwctl